 According to the Department of Energy (DOE), heating is the largest energy expense in the average home, accounting for about 45% of energy bills.
 This equates to the average household spending $700 or more per season if they heat their homes using natural gas, and $1,700 or more if using heating oil.

-With today's higher SEER ratings and water heater regulations, you may be thinking it's time to upgrade your heating system.
+With today's higher energy efficiency requirements, you may be thinking it's time to upgrade your heating system.
 If you are planning to purchase a new unit, we have some important guidelines to help you later in this article.
 Keep in mind, however, that while installing a new unit may help you save money on your monthly utility bills, you will have a large, upfront expense.
 And purchasing a new, more energy-efficient unit won’t do as much good if your home as a whole isn’t also energy efficient.

 Want to keep the heat on, the gloves off, and more savings in your pocket this winter?
 Start by trying these 10 practical and often easy maintenance tips to help you get through winter.